lingtalfi/Light_UploadGems/doc/pages/conception-notes.md

 Note that the **basename**, **filename**,  **path** and **dir** properties might overlap themselves if you don't use them appropriately.
 Implementation wise they are executed in the following order: path else dir, then basename, then filename (i.e. filename will always prevail).

+In addition to this system, you can define some custom tags and provide them to the helper, and they will be converted in the destination path of each copy, before the file is actually copied.

+To use a tag, wrap its name with curly brackets like {that}.

+So for instance if the filepath of your copy ends up being **/my/path/{my_dir}/avatar{size}.png**, then the **my_dir** and **size** tags will be replaced with whatever value you defined in your tags, such as:

+- my_dir: "images/small"
+- size: "-64x64"